N6WZZ 224.560 REPEATER

 Attention Ham Radio Operators

-If you live in or around the San Bernardino Mountains, and have 220 mhz capibility you will remember the 224.56 repeater which was once located in Running Springs, California.
+If you live in or around the San Bernardino Mountains, and have 220 mhz capability you will remember the 224.56 repeater which was once located in Running Springs, California.

 The radio system is now located in Twin Peaks, California about 7 miles west from it's old location.
 The repeater, antenna, controller etc are of a new design and have nothing to do with the old Running Springs repeater.

-The current coverage of the system is not near what it was when the system was in Running Springs due to the fact that the town of Twin Peaks and the repeater sit back about a mile from the mountain top, This is why radio operators in the High Desert have good results using the system, while people in San Bernardino find areas of good and bad coverage.
-With the high cost of mountain top rental space for repeaters there is no chance at present of re-locating the system.
+The current coverage of the system is not near what it was when the system was in Running Springs due to the fact that the town of Twin Peaks and the repeater sit back about a mile from the Strawberry Peak mountain top, whch is why radio operators in the High Desert have good results using the system, while people in San Bernardino find areas of good and bad coverage.
+With the high cost of mountain top rental space for repeaters there is no chance at present I will be re-locating the system.

-The repeater is still under development and there are many changes to made to the system in the future to increase it's coverage, but this will only take place as time and money allow.
+The repeater is still under development and I hope to make many changes to the system in the future to increase it's coverage, but this will only take place as time and money allow.

 You will need a few extra watts to get into the repeater, if you only have ht capability you will need to be fairly close to the system or have something better for an antenna other than the standard junk rubber duck or tuned dummy load.